lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 04 Kotlin + gRPC - Streaming.md

 # Kotlin + gRPC: Streaming, Deadlines, and Structured Error Handling

 In the previous articles of this series, we built a solid foundation: from setting up a gRPC service in Kotlin, to mastering schema design, and writing idiomatic, expressive code with Protobuf and Kotlin DSLs.

-Now, we'    re ready to go beyond the basics into features that power real-time, reactive, and resilient APIs.
+Now, we're ready to go beyond the basics into features that power real-time, reactive, and resilient APIs.

-In this article, we'    ll explore:
+In this article, we'll explore:
 - How **gRPC streaming** works, and how to use **Kotlin coroutines and Flow** idiomatically.
 - How to handle **deadlines and cancellations**.
 - How to return and interpret **structured errors** using gRPC status codes and custom metadata.

  These features are essential when building robust and production-grade services.

-## When request/response isn'    t enough
+## When request/response isn't enough

 Until now, our gRPC calls have all followed a **unary** pattern, where the client sends a single request and the server replies with a single response.